-Brussels I also does not contain non-mandatory factors.
+Brussels I also contains no non-mandatory factors.

-13 Procedural equivalence
+Procedural equivalence

-Is there a requirement that the judicial proceedings where the judgment was entered correspond to due process in your jurisdiction, and if so, how is that requirement evaluated?
+13 Is there a requirement that the judicial proceedings where the judgment was entered correspond to due process in your jurisdiction and, if so, how is that requirement evaluated?

 According to French private international law, the following rules on procedural requirements exist.